xpqz/dyalog-docs/dotnet-interface/docs/writing-net-classes/introduction.md

 <h1> Introduction</h1>

-Dyalog APL allows you to build new .NET Classes, components and controls. .NET classes created by Dyalog may be hosted by any application or programming language that supports .NET.
+Dyalog allows you to build new .NET Classes, components and controls. .NET classes created by Dyalog may be hosted by any application or programming language that supports .NET.

 A component is a class with emphasis on cleanup and containment and implements specific interfaces.